Zonotora/mindpalace/src/pages/math/keywords.md

 # Probability space
 The probability space consists of three elements: the sample space, the event space and a probability function.
 The probability function assigns each event in the event space a probability between 0 and 1 where each event maps to a set of outcomes in the sample space.

+# Parametric family
+A parametric family is a family whose differences only depend in the set of parameters used.